Create Jump Policies to Apply to Jump Items

 - If you want to enforce an access schedule, check Enabled.
 If it is disabled, then any Jump Items that use this policy can be accessed without time restrictions.

 - Set a schedule to define when Jump Items under this policy can be accessed.
 Set the time zone you want to use for this schedule, and then add one or more schedule entries.
 For each entry, set the start day and time and the end day and time.

-- If stricter access control is required, check Force session to end.
+- If stricter access control is required, check Force session to end when schedule does not permit access.
 This forces the session to disconnect at the scheduled end time.
 In this case, the user receives recurring notifications beginning 15 minutes prior to being disconnected.

-- When you are finished configuring this Jump Policy, click Save Jump Policy.
+- When you are finished configuring this Jump Policy, click Save.

 After the Jump Policy has been created, you can apply it to Jump Items either from the representative console or when importing Jump items from the /login interface.